zeroluck/docs/sources/admin-guide/deployment/ubuntu.md

 3DES salt.

 If something goes wrong, check `setup.log` for a detailed step-by-step of the installation.
-Or check `setup_errors.log` to just see the errors (or stderr output from the scripts).
+As an alternative you may check the file `setup_errors.log` to just see the errors (or stderr output from the scripts).

 ### Scripted Installation

 If you want to script the installation of the Gluu Server, here is what you can do to achieve your goal:

-* Save and backup your existing `setup.properties.last`
+* Save and backup your existing file `setup.properties.last`.
-* Uninstall existing Gluu-Server installation
+* Uninstall existing Gluu Server installation.
-* For new installation you can either grab a new VM or use existing one
+* For a new installation you can either grab a new VM, or just use the existing one.
-* Run all commands till `service gluu-server login`
+* Run all the commands until `service gluu-server login`.
-* Copy your saved `setup.properties.last` file into new server's  /install/community-edition-setup/ location
+* Copy your file `setup.properties.last` into the new server's `/install/community-edition-setup/` location.
-* Rename `setup.properties.last` to `setup.properties`
+* Rename the file `setup.properties.last` to `setup.properties`.
-* Run setup script with `./setup.py` command
+* Run the setup script with `./setup.py` command.

 ## Uninstallation